 People who encounter emergency situations should contact local law enforcement for immediate help.

 If you believe that someone is suffering through elder abuse, the first thing you need to do is bring about an end to that abuse.
 Once his or her safety is restored, you should consider exploring other legal options.
 If you need further explanation of those options, you should speak to professionals who dedicate their professional time towards holding those responsible for this terrible conduct accountable.
-Contact the San Diego elder abuse lawyers at Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.
+Contact the San Diego elder abuse lawyers at The Gomez Law Firm as soon as possible to schedule a free initial consultation.

 Posted in: Elder Abuse